 Organisational learning

-Process improvements.
-The AI workflow generates data about the process it automates.
-A claims triage system reveals that 35% of property damage claims involve water damage, that claims from a specific region consistently have longer processing times, and that claims submitted on Mondays are 20% more likely to be incomplete.
-None of this is model feedback.
-It is operational intelligence about the process itself — intelligence that was invisible before the workflow created structured data from an unstructured process.
+It shows up first as process intelligence.
+The workflow generates data about the process it automates.
+The triage system might reveal that a disproportionate share of property-damage claims involve water damage, that claims from one region consistently take longer to settle, or that claims submitted on a Monday are markedly more likely to be incomplete.
+None of that is model feedback.
+It is intelligence about the process itself — intelligence that was invisible until the workflow turned an unstructured stream of paperwork into structured, queryable data.

 The feedback loop architecture

-Learning does not happen automatically.
-It requires a deliberate architecture that captures outcomes, measures them against expectations, identifies improvement candidates, implements changes, and measures again.
+Learning never happens by accident.
+It requires a deliberate architecture — one that captures outcomes, measures them against expectations, triages improvement candidates, implements changes, and measures again.
+Five steps, run as a loop, with a named owner.
+Skip any one and the whole thing degrades to a dashboard nobody reads.

 Step 1: Capture outcomes

 Every AI output must be paired with its eventual outcome.
-The claims triage system classified a claim as "standard property damage, estimated repair cost €1,200."
-What actually happened?
-Was the claim approved?
-What was the actual repair cost?
-Was the classification correct?
-Did the customer dispute the assessment?
+The triage system classified a claim as "standard property damage, estimated repair cost €1,200."
+Then what?
+Was it approved?
+What did the repair actually cost?
+Was the classification right?
+Did the customer dispute it?
+Until those answers are recorded against the original output, the AI's prediction is just an opinion no one ever graded.

 Step 2: Measure against KPIs

 Captured outcomes are measured against the workflow's defined KPIs.
-The measurement framework provides the structure: throughput, error rate, cycle time, cost per unit.
-Learning adds a temporal dimension: how are these metrics trending?
-Are they improving, stable, or declining?
+The measurement framework supplies the structure — throughput, error rate, cycle time, cost per unit.
+Learning adds the dimension that snapshot reporting always misses: time.
+Not "what is the error rate," but "which way is it moving, and how fast."

 Step 3: Identify improvement candidates